Oatmeal Pie

 Whether you’re new to this vintage dessert or have made it for decades, I’ve got some tips for the best oatmeal pie:

 - Make it ahead of time.
 This pie is perfect for the holidays because you can make it in advance!
-Just cover with foil.
-This pie will last up to 3 days in the fridge.
+Just cover it with foil.
+It will last up to three days in the fridge.

 - Add toppings.
-There are so many garnishes you can add to this vintage oatmeal pie when it’s time to serve.
+When it’s time to serve this vintage oatmeal pie, there are so many garnishes you can add.
 I like a simple homemade whipped cream on mine, but vanilla ice cream, chocolate fudge sauce, or even a caramel drizzle is a great addition.

 - Let it cool completely.
-While you may be tempted to cut into this delicious smelling pie immediately, trust me — it’s worth the wait.
+While you may be tempted to cut into this delicious-smelling pie immediately, trust me—it’s worth the wait.
 If the pie is still hot, the filling flows like lava.
-It sets as it cools, so let it rest at least 4 hours before serving.
+It sets as it cools, so let it rest for at least 4 hours before serving.

 - Add raisins.
-Love oatmeal raisin cookies?
+Do you love oatmeal raisin cookies?
 Make this into an oatmeal raisin pie!
-Add them with the rest of the filling for an extra chewy, fruity surprise in every bite!
+Add them to the filling for a chewy, fruity surprise in every bite!

-You’ll also like this Peanut Pie, Fudge Pie, Chess Pie and Sweet Potato Pie.
+You’ll also like Mud Hen Bars, Pineapple Rice Pudding, Peanut Pie, Fudge Pie, Chess Pie and Sweet Potato Pie.

 Oatmeal Pie